isomerpages/nlb-mobile-guide/spotlight/skillsfuture-month-2020/ThinkingCritically.md

 <a href="https://www.lynda.com/learning-paths/Business/develop-critical-thinking-decision-making-and-problem-solving-skills?org=nlb.gov.sg"><img src="/images/FS-3C-Lynda-talent-sourcing.png" style="width:400px;"></a>

 <h4>Videos</h4>
 <h5>1.
-HR Basics: Recruitment by Gregg Learning</h5>
-<p>HR professionals are aware of the need to attract candidates who best fit the brand of their company.
-To do this, first the company should be able to assess, define, communicate and evaluate their own unique brand.
-Next comes other important methods including recruitment processes and recruitment methods.
-Learn the basics in this short video.</p>
+Before You Decide: 3 Steps To Better Decision Making by Matthew Confer</h5>
+<p>Matthew Confer, Vice President of Strategy at Abilitie, a leadership development company, shares a three-step method that anyone can use for decision making.
+This method was developed through Abilitie’s collaborations with innovative companies - using team-based simulations which mimic decisions that corporate leaders make in the real world - to better prepare them for challenges ahead.</p>
-<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/elc2sIiVICQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/d7Jnmi2BkS8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
-Source: <a href="https://www.youtube.com/watch?v=elc2sIiVICQ" target="_blank">HR Basics: Recruitment</a> (2018, Dec 6).
-Gregg Learning.
+Source: <a href="https://www.youtube.com/watch?v=d7Jnmi2BkS8" target="_blank">Before You Decide: 3 Steps To Better Decision Making</a> (2019, July 16).
+TEDxOakLawn.

 <h5>2.
-The Future of HR 2020 by KPMG US</h5>
-<p>The role of HR in companies is evolving.
-Gain insights into the future of HR and the trends shaping tomorrow’s workforce.
-New trends include artificial intelligence, analytic capabilities, and the need for a consumer grade experience at work.
-For further elaboration about the future of HR, you may refer to this <a href="https://home.kpmg/xx/en/home/insights/2019/11/the-future-of-human-resources-2020.html">article</a>. </p>
+Casually Explained: Critical Thinking by Casually Explained</h5>
+<p>A casual and brutally honest explanation about the three stages of thinking, from not thinking at all to critical thinking.
+Simple examples help explain the points raised in the video, and it also includes an additional bonus level of thinking: overthinking.</p>
-<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/tMpTE3Cn2Zs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/qMrnVkDH2Ak " frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
-Source: <a href="https://www.youtube.com/watch?v=tMpTE3Cn2Zs" target="_blank">The Future of HR 2020</a> (2019, Nov 20).
-KPMG US.
+Source: <a href="https://www.youtube.com/watch?v=qMrnVkDH2Ak" target="_blank">Casually Explained: Critical Thinking </a> (2018, March 1).
+Casually Explained.

 <h5>3.
-What is People Analytics? | AIHR Learning Bite by AIHR - Academy to Innovate HR</h5>
-<p>In this video, find out more about people analytics and its potential to benefit your company.
-The availability of HR data and analytical capabilities provided by new technologies have contributed to the rise in its popularity, and there has also been evidence of a return on investment when using this.</p>
-<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/B4EqhvSuv4o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
-Source: <a href="https://www.youtube.com/watch?v=B4EqhvSuv4o" target="_blank">What is People Analytics? | AIHR Learning Bite </a> (Sep 18, 2019).
-AIHR Learning Bite.

-<h5>4.
-Awesome New Technologies for HR: ADP Next Gen HCM by Steve Boese</h5>
-<p>Find out how new technologies are helping HR practitioners to manage dynamic teams.
-The ideas shared in this video illustrate how technology can be used to manage teams of different sizes, and increase efficiency at work.</p>
+5 tips to improve your critical thinking by Samantha Agoos</h5>
+<p>Samantha Agoos describes a 5-step critical thinking process that may help us make better decisions.
+While the perfect choice may not be possible every time, there are ways to improve our chances — and one particularly effective technique is critical thinking.</p>
-<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/e2iMASyAF6k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/dItUGF8GdTw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
-Source: <a href="https://www.youtube.com/watch?v=e2iMASyAF6k " target="_blank">Awesome New Technologies for HR: ADP Next Gen HCM </a> (2019, Nov 21).
-ADP Careers.
+Source: <a href="https://www.youtube.com/watch?v=dItUGF8GdTw" target="_blank">5 tips to improve your critical thinking – Samantha Agoos </a> (2016, March 15).
+TED-Ed.